venam/monster-builder/README.md

 #WIP#

-An anchor system to build monsters parts by parts.
+An anchor system to build monsters part by part.

 ##With the example from mighty editor tutorial##